v-morello/riptide/README.md

 #### Computing and manipulating periodograms

 Periodograms are computed with the `ffa_search` function, which takes as input a `TimeSeries` and many keyword arguments.
 The search period range is specified via `period_min` and `period_max`.
-The duty cycle resolution of the search is set by `bins_min` and `bins_max`; due to how the search is performed under the hood, it is recommended to make `bins_max` approximately 10% higher than `bins_min`.
+The duty cycle resolution of the search is set by `bins_min` and `bins_max`; due to how the search is performed under the hood, it is recommended to make `bins_max` approximately 10% larger than `bins_min`.

 ```python
 from riptide import ffa_search